 How long should a thesis be?

-The length of most dissertations is 100 to 200 pages.
+The length of most master thees is 80 to 100 pages.
 All disquisitions should be divided into suitable sections, and long dissertations may need chapters, main divisions, and subdivisions.

-Each member of the committee assigns a grade of “pass” or “fail”.
+At the end of the thesis writing process, each member of the committee assigns a grade of “pass” or “fail”.
 A majority of the committee must approve the thesis, and a candidate cannot be passed if more than one vote of “fail” is reported.
-The results of the thesis define must be submitted to the Graduate College immediately after its completion.
 In order to write a thesis that gets approved, it’s essential to avoid the following thesis writing mistakes.

 Major errors to avoid while writing a thesis: